observer0724/Arduino_to_python/README.md

 # Arduino_to_python

-Try to use Arduino as a sensor of detect touching
+Try to use Arduino as a sensor to detect touching

 Python to record data and save file